-a) Obtain the employees table prepared by management.

-b) Reconcile the total payable in the employees table to the 'Accounts payable to employees' amount in the annual or interim financial statements as at 31 December.

-c) Obtain and inspect all or a randomly selected sample of employee confirmation letters and compare the information to that contained in the list of employees.

-d) If there is an amount due as at 31 March that refers to payables in respect of contractual or legal obligations in respect of its employees that arose before the previous 31 December, examine that, by 31 March at the latest:

-i) An agreement has been reached as per 10.9.5 point 3 b); or ii) A dispute/claim/proceeding has been brought as per 10.9.5 point 3 c) or d).

-e) Examine all or a selection of bank statements in support of payments.

-f) If applicable: examine documents, including agreements with the relevant employee(s) and/or correspondence with the competent body, in support of the representations under d(i) and/or d(ii) above.
+- a) Obtain the employees table prepared by management. - b) Reconcile the total payable in the employees table to the 'Accounts payable to employees' amount in the annual or interim financial statements as at 31 December. - c) Obtain and inspect all or a randomly selected sample of employee confirmation letters and compare the information to that contained in the list of employees. - d) If there is an amount due as at 31 March that refers to payables in respect of contractual or legal obligations in respect of its employees that arose before the previous 31 December, examine that, by 31 March at the latest: - i) An agreement has been reached as per 10.9.5 point 3 b); or - ii) A dispute/claim/proceeding has been brought as per 10.9.5 point 3 c) or d). - e) Examine all or a selection of bank statements in support of payments. - f) If applicable: examine documents, including agreements with the relevant employee(s) and/or correspondence with the competent body, in support of the representations under d(i) and/or d(ii) above.

-The auditor must also assess the further information submitted by the licence applicant, in particular the social/tax table and other corresponding supporting documents, as detailed below.
+The auditor must also assess the further information submitted by the licence applicant, in particular the social/ tax table and other corresponding supporting documents, as detailed below.

-a) Obtain the social/tax table prepared by management.

-b) Reconcile the total payable in the social/tax table to the 'Accounts payable to social/tax authorities' amount in the annual or interim financial statements as at 31 December.

-c) Obtain corresponding supporting documents.

-d) If, there is an amount due as at 31 March that refers to payables towards social/tax authorities as a result of contractual or legal obligations in respect of its employees that arose before the previous 31 December, examine that, by 31 March at the latest:
+- a) Obtain the social/ tax table prepared by management. - b) Reconcile the total payable in the social/tax table to the 'Accounts payable to social/tax authorities' amount in the annual or interim financial statements as at 31 December. - c) Obtain corresponding supporting documents. - d) If, there is an amount due as at 31 March that refers to payables towards social/ tax authorities (HMRC): - as a result of contractual or legal obligations in respect of its employees that arose on or before the previous 31 December, - as a result of contractual or legal obligations relating to VAT, Corporation Tax and any other category of tax that arose on or before 31 December examine that, by 31 March at the latest:

-i) An agreement has been reached as per 10.9.5 point 3 b); or ii) A dispute/claim/proceeding has been brought as per 10.9.5 point 3 c) or d).

-e) Examine all or a selection of bank statements in support of payments.

-f) If applicable: examine documents, including agreements with the relevant social/tax authorities and/or correspondence with the competent body, in support of the representations under d(i) and/or d(ii) above.
+- i) An agreement has been reached as per 10.9.5 point 3 b); or - ii) A dispute/claim/proceeding has been brought as per 10.9.5 point 3 c) or d). - e) Examine all or a selection of bank statements in support of payments. - f) If applicable: examine documents, including agreements with the relevant social/tax authorities and/or correspondence with the competent body, in support of the representations under d(i) and/or d(ii) above.